Solaire/dev-containers/README.md

   - When building without specifying the UID and GID, the files created inside the container will be owned by root -- this will likely cause permission issues on the host (e.g. in VSCode or Git).
   - You can manually fix the permission issues by running `chown $USER [file]`.

-## Troubleshooting & Dev Tips

-> Coming soon: Examples like resetting file permissions, entering a stopped container, running without port mapping, and more.

 ## Future
 - **PHP Container**:
   - Add `node` and `npm` to support JS tooling (e.g. Laravel Mix, Vite).
-- **Ruby Container**:
-  - Add support for the `Rails` framework.
 - **New Containers**:
   - `go`
   - `C & C++`